Sports in Chicago: Hockey

 The Chicago metropolitan area is also home to the Chicago Wolves of the American Hockey League.
 The Chicago Wolves have been successful, making numerous playoff appearances and winning the Turner and Calder cups many times.
 Playing in suburban Geneva are the Chicago Steel of the United States Hockey League, a Tier One Junior Hockey league, the only tier one junior league in the United States.

 Arena football

 The Chicago metropolitan area was also home to the Chicago Rush of the Arena Football League, who played at Allstate Arena in Rosemont.
 The Rush won its first championship in 2006, ArenaBowl XX.
 Chicago was also home to the Chicago Bruisers from 1987 to 1989, an original team in the AFL's inaugural season in 1987.
 The Bruisers hosted ArenaBowl II.

 The Chicago Rush had been a member of the Arena Football League since 2001, and won ArenaBowl XX, playing in suburban Rosemont, although they now played in Rockford, as of 2013.
 The team has been defunct since 2013.

 The Arena Football League front office was based in Chicago.

 Rugby

+The Chicago Hounds of Major League Rugby began play in 2023 at SeatGeek Stadium in Bridgeview, Illinois.